Loading...

 2. Check the /etc/hosts file on your ESXi hosts if you are not using a DNS server to ensure names and IPs match perfectly.

-If a specific host refuses to join the HA cluster after a vCenter upgrade, the FDM agent might be corrupted.
-You can manually remove it.
+If a specific host refuses to join the HA cluster, the FDM agent VIB might be corrupted.
+You can manually remove it and let vCenter reinstall a clean copy.

 Step 1.
-Right-click the problematic host and select “Connection” > “Disconnect”.
+Right-click the problematic host and select Enter Maintenance Mode.

-Step 3.
-Run the following command to remove the HA agent:
+Step 4.
+Run this command to remove the HA agent VIB:

 Prevention Tips for Future Upgrades